-All appliances must be in good working order, used responsibly and attended to at all times.
-Prohibited appliances include, but are not limited to: toasters, toaster ovens, crock pots, hot air popcorn poppers, hot plates, waffle irons, rice cookers, Forman grills, broilers and any device with exposed coils/heating elements.
+All student owned appliances must be in good working order, used responsibly and always attended while in use.
+Prohibited appliances include, but are not limited to: toasters, toaster ovens, slow cookers, hot air popcorn poppers, hot plates, waffle irons, rice cookers, Foreman grills, air fryers, broilers, and any device with exposed coils/heating elements.

 Halogen Lamps are prohibited in all residence halls.

-Portable heaters and portable air conditioners are prohibited in all halls.
+Portable heaters and portable air conditioners are prohibited in all university operated housing.

 Bicycles may only be parked in designated bicycle parking areas or stored in designated bicycle storage rooms in the residence halls.

-Skateboards, inline skates, roller skates, scooters and other items with wheels are permitted only on sidewalks and parking lots unless otherwise noted.
-These items may not be worn or used inside the residence halls.
+Skateboards, inline skates, roller skates, scooters, and other items with wheels are permitted only on sidewalks and parking lots unless otherwise noted.
+These items may not be worn or used inside university operated housing.
 Hoverboards are prohibited from the grounds and facilities of Radford University.

-RH 5: Building Access, Room Access, ID Cards
+HP 5: Building Access, Room Access, ID Cards, Keys

-Building access is limited to building residents and their invited guests.
+Building access is limited to building residents and their escorted guests.